 Over the years, open source has become a way of working that allows people to modify and share designs to inspect, alter, and enhance source code.
-This has led to a range of benefits for users of open source such as having more control over software, better security, more stability, and an inspired community.
+This has led to a range of benefits for users of open source, such as having more control over software, better security, more stability, and an inspired community.

-Earlier this year, Mark Boost, CEO at Civo, spoke with OpenUK as part of their yearly report to discover the UK’s journey with open source.
+Last year, Mark Boost, CEO at Civo, spoke with OpenUK as part of their yearly report to discover the UK’s journey with open source.
 This report looked at survey outputs, literature reviews, case studies, and different thought leadership to conclude the phases of the open source journey.

 How does Civo contribute to open source?

 Since being formed, Civo has worked on a range of initiatives to contribute to open source.
-Mark Boost commented on this by saying, “I believe it’s important that we contribute to open source and give back to communities in general”.
+Mark Boost commented on this by saying, “I believe it’s important that we contribute to open source and give back to communities in general.”
 Civo currently contributes to open source through our free Academy, community-driven approaches, and open source projects outlined on GitHub.